Cross Plains Area Home Suffers Heavy Damage In Thursday Fire (Sparked By Dry Grass)

 SPRINGFIELD TENNESSEE: (Smokey Barn News) – A Cross Plains area home Suffered heavy damage in a raging fire that officials are blaming (at least in part) on very dry conditions in Robertson County.

-According to Cross Plains Fire Chief Tommy Jackson, a resident of the home was burning cardboard in a bricked off fire pit when the very dry conditions along with the today’s wind pushed the fire on to the grass and from there an adjacent structure.
+According to Cross Plains Fire Chief Tommy Jackson, a resident of the home was burning cardboard in a bricked-off fire pit when the very dry conditions along with today’s wind pushed the fire onto the grass and from there an adjacent structure.
 The fire then leaped to the home leaving the outbuilding destroyed and about 50% of the main home torched by fire.

 The Robertson County Emergency Management Agency was on scene and notified the Tennessee E.M.A. requesting state resources like the Tennessee Forestry Department Of Agriculture who were called in as a precaution in case a firebreak was needed to prevent the fire from spreading to the adjacent wooded area.